MicrosoftDocs/intellicode/docs/custom-models.md

 Repository-associated team models are available to users who train them using either Azure Pipelines or GitHub Actions.

-- To configure and automate your CI workflow (i.e. .yml file) to train Team Completions using a GitHub Action, refer [Intellicode Team Completions](https://aka.ms/vsic/xtn/github).
+- To configure and automate your CI workflow (that is, .yml file) to train Team Completions using a GitHub Action, refer [Intellicode Team Completions](https://aka.ms/vsic/xtn/github).
 - To configure your Azure DevOps pipeline to train Team Completions, refer [Visual Studio IntelliCode Team Model Training](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCodeTeamModelTraining)

 ### Sharing your repository-associated models